Bayt-al-Hikmah/ExpressJs/Workshop3/Workshop3.md

 <%- include('partials/_footer') %>
 ```

 Similar to registration, this login form uses EJS to show errors and includes a link to register, guiding new users seamlessly.

+And finally we create the ``index.ejs`` template.
 **`views/index.ejs`:**

 ```html